uwgraphics/relaxed_ik/README.md

 <b> RelaxedIK Solver </b>

 Welcome to RelaxedIK!
+This solver implements the methods discussed in our work <it> RelaxedIK: Real-time Synthesis of Accurate and Feasible Robot Arm Motion </it>

 RelaxedIK is an inverse kinematics (IK) solver designed for robot platforms such that the conversion between Cartesian end-effector pose goals (such as "move the robot's right arm end-effector to position X, while maintaining an end-effector orientation Y") to Joint-Space (i.e., the robot's rotation values for each joint degree-of-freedom at a particular time-point) is done both ACCURATELY and FEASIBLY.
 By this, we mean that RelaxedIK attempts to find the closest possible solution to the